16 Simple Texting Tricks to Use Today

 A feature that’s widely unnoticed by iPhone users is the ability to send handwritten notes over text messages.
 This allows you to add a personal touch to your text messages.
-All you need to do is simply tilt your iOS device horizontally and tap and hold the handwriting icon at the bottom right corner of your keyboard.
+For this text trick, all you need to do is simply tilt your iOS device horizontally and tap and hold the handwriting icon at the bottom right corner of your keyboard.
 This iPhone texting trick takes personalized messages to a whole new level.

 New iPhone models come with a 3D touch feature with more options when you press the screen.
 One of them allows you to reply to text messages without opening an app.
-A single long press on the message notification from either the lock screen or notifications center gives you access to this option.
+For this cool messaging trick, you need to single long press on the message notification from either the lock screen or notifications center.
 This is ideal when you are in a hurry and need to reply as quickly as possible.

 Android users also reap the benefits of this feature minus the tap.

 Switching back and forth between numeric and alphabetic keyboards can be quite inconvenient.
-This is why iPhone keyboards come equipped with a hard press feature that allows you to quickly access symbols and accents by holding the letters.
+Luckily, iPhone keyboards come equipped with a cool texting hack: a hard press feature allows you to quickly access symbols and accents by holding the letters.

 iOS devices allow you to add your own custom shortcuts to create phrases you use frequently during conversations.
 To enable this feature, go to “Keyboard Settings,” open “Shortcuts,” and select “Add a Shortcut.”
 From there, it is pretty much self-explanatory.